 While the demand for e-signing software has skyrocketed in recent years, it’s easy to forget that some e-signing providers have been around in the marketplace for decades.

-But which one is better fit for your company?
+But which one is a better fit for realtors, brokers, and agents?

-In this article, we’ll compare and contrast these two e-signing solutions so that you know exactly what’s in store for you before you sign up.
+In this article, we’ll compare and contrast these two e-signing solutions for realtors so that you know exactly what’s in store before you sign up.

 Let’s get started.